Syrup-2005/Comp2042-CW2025/ReadMe.md

   - Personally I dont think i can implement this feature as it is far too complex with wallkicks and other features which make up the Super Rotation System
   - Adding to this reason, T-spinning is also a part of the SRS hence the idea was scrapped

-3. Additional rotations in the matrix for z and x bricks
-  - these were implemented but it wasnt working, the rotations visually does not look smooth and the collision does not match up with the well when it is merged
-  - I wanted to give a more smooth transition for s and z brick when rotating clockwise or counter-clockwise in the well

-4. Score Label implemented but not working correctly

-5. Ghost Piece has been implemented but the visual updates for collision and allignment are off due to offset of board

-21th Novemeber - 27th Novemeber
+-- 21th Novemeber - 27th Novemeber --
-6. Refactoring SimpleBoard.java into smaller files (failed)
+3. Refactoring SimpleBoard.java into smaller files (failed)
     - This was done to fulfill SOLID Principles as SimpleBoard handles too many different responsibilities
     - I shouldve been able to refactor this file but I took too much time and it kept getting more and more complex as I linked the files